H120/AI-Chat-Scroller/Readme.md

 - Remembers UI state across sessions
 - **Bookmark messages for quick reference (stored separately for each chat page)**
 - Runs only on supported AI chat Websites
+- Pin a message by double-clicking its message number
+- Jump instantly to the first or last message by double-clicking the up or down scroll buttons

 ### 🧠 Supported Platforms
 - [ChatGPT](https://chatgpt.com/)